CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Method

 \subsection{Algorithm Summary}

-\sys follows a continuous four-step iterative cycle to achieve joint optimization: 1) The dynamic optimizer selector applies the PUCB rule to determine whether to execute FE or HPO; 2) The selected module is executed, where FE utilizes MCTS to extend the most promising feature pipeline $T$ given the current HPO state, while HPO employs BO to identify the optimal configuration $\boldsymbol{\lambda}$ conditioned on all dataset states; 3) The proposed $(T, \boldsymbol{\lambda})$ pair is evaluated on the validation set to obtain a score; 4) This score is returned as a reward signal to the selector for future decisions.
-This process repeats until the total budget $M$ is exhausted, at which point \sys returns the global optimal pair $(T^*, \boldsymbol{\lambda}^*)$.
+\sys iteratively performs joint optimization in four steps:: 1) The optimizer selector applies the PUCB rule to determine whether to execute FE or HPO; 2) The selected module is executed, where FE utilizes MCTS to extend the most promising feature pipeline $T$ given the current HPO state, while HPO employs BO to identify the optimal configuration $\boldsymbol{\lambda}$ conditioned on all dataset states; 3) The proposed $(T, \boldsymbol{\lambda})$ pair is evaluated on the validation set to obtain a score; 4) This score is returned as a reward signal to the selector for future decisions.
+This process repeats until the total budget $M$ is exhausted, after which \sys returns the optimal pair $(T^*, \boldsymbol{\lambda}^*)$.